Grant 1: Association Baoulé

 Number of association members: 33 (all women)

-Description: The women applied for funds to buy a motorcycle to transport their crops to sell at the market, and to have a well dug for irrigation of their crops.
+Description: The women applied for funds to buy a motorcycle to transport their crops to sell at the market, and to have an old well restored for irrigation of their crops.
 Their village is situated 11 km's away from the nearest market, and before the application was approved, the women had to sell their crops on the roadside by the village.
-They used surface water for irrigation, which is less reliable and may run out in the dry season, and it can be contaminated by bacteria, increasing the risk of disease transmission.
+They had to use surface water for irrigation, which is less reliable and may run out in the dry season, and it can be contaminated by bacteria, increasing the risk of disease transmission.

 Amount applied for: 400,000 CFA (~$700)